tnscorcoran/soap-apicast/README.md

 To implement, you simply follow the *3scale API Manager configuration* section below.
 Then, depending on your desired implementation, follow either the *Raw Docker* or *Openshift* gateway configuration section that follows.

 ### 3scale API Manager configuration
-On the 3scale API Manager we configure the SOAP endpoint the same way we configure a REST endpoint:
+On the 3scale API Manager we configure the SOAP endpoint the same way we configure a REST endpoint.

-**Mapping SOAP Endpoint URL path to 3scale method**
+**_Mapping SOAP Endpoint URL path to 3scale method:_**
 ![Mapping](https://raw.githubusercontent.com/tnscorcoran/soap-apicast/master/_images/1-Mapping.png)
 In my case, I use a fictitious Geo-Location SOAP Service - identified by the path /geo-endpoint.
 I map this a logical 3scale method geo-service.
 This will cause all SOAP operations to this endpoint authorized and reported under this catch all method.

 Additionally, in order to get the fine-grained, operation-level access control and traffic visibility, we define 3scale metrics for each operation.
 Navigate to API -> Your SOAP API -> Definition.
 Create a Method to capture all your SOAP requests to a given endpoint.
 Additionally create a Metric for each SOAP operation your Service exposes.
 In my case my Geo-Location service is configured with possible operations city, country etc:

-**API Definition with method and multiple metrics representing operations**
+**_API Definition with method and multiple metrics representing operations:_**
 ![API Definition](https://raw.githubusercontent.com/tnscorcoran/soap-apicast/master/_images/2-method-metric-definition.png)